Cemetery prairie

 Cemetery prairies are remnants of native North American prairie that survive on land set aside by settlers as burial grounds.
-These places were thus left unplowed and largely undisturbed (natural prairie grasses are often perennial species that regrow from the roots after ruminant grazing or grassfire; plowing destroys the root system and eventually the ecosystem), such that the cemeteries became de facto nature preserves.
+These places were thus left unplowed and largely undisturbed, such that the cemeteries became de facto nature preserves.
+Natural prairie grasses are often perennial species that regrow from the roots after ruminant grazing or grassfire; plowing destroys the root system and eventually the ecosystem.

 Native prairie is now vanishingly rare, so any surviving patches are considered precious.
 According to prairie researcher John Madson in 1974, "Most surviving tallgrass prairie preserves are relatively small.
 In Iowa or Illinois, as much as a square mile of virgin tallgrass prairie would be a huge and immensely valuable tract."
 Iowa is estimated to have 200 to 300 relic cemetery prairies totaling about 1000 acres, which is thought to be less than 0.1 percent of the state's original native grassland.
 Missouri has approximately 60000 acre of original prairie, which is a larger absolute area but nonetheless still less than 0.5 percent of the prairie extent pre-settlement.
 Only about 2300 acre of original prairie are left in Illinois, the Prairie State.
 Fifty of those Illinois acres are found within 29 historic cemeteries.
 In addition to cemetery prairies, other remnants of original prairie persisted on sand ridges and rocky hillsides unsuitable for agriculture, and along railroad rights-of-way.

 Remnant cemetery prairies are valuable control groups or points of comparison for scientific studies of degraded or restored grasslands.
 The genetic material preserved in these remnants can be drawn upon for larger ecological restorations.
 Scientists also use cemeteries, generally, to measure topsoil erosion.
 One cemetery prairie in Plainview, Illinois stands at least 1 ft above the surrounding cornfield, illustrating the difference in soil retention rates of perennial versus cultivated annual vegetation.

 Some cemetery prairies have been abandoned over time, and some remain active community burial grounds.
 In both circumstances, maintenance, management and local politics are often ongoing challenges to preservation.
 Similarly, roads and paths that once led to the cemeteries may have disappeared over time, which simultaneously proffers a measure of security through obscurity and as a practical matter somewhat hinders preservation efforts.